thu-jw/COIN_COIN/README.md

 1. filter_clips: Cut the clips longer than `M` and drop the clips shorter than `m`
 2. split_train_test: Split the whole dataset into train and test set, ensuring that the clips from the same video are not seperated.
 3. gen_QA: Generate questions and choices.
-There are 4 types of wrong answers:
+There are 5 types of wrong answers:
 	- missing step
 	- swapped steps
 	- extra step (from the same video)
+	- replaced step (from other clips of the same video)
 	- replaced step (from other videos in the same class)

 In `long` setting, all of the above types of wrong answers will appear; in `short` setting only `replaced step` will appear.

-The metadata will saved in `metadata/<setting>/<phase>.json` in the following format:
+When generating the Q/A pair, we try to construct at most 2 choices for each wrong type and random selected 3 wrong choices.
+Therefore, there are 3 wrong choices and 1 correct choice in sample.

 ```python
 [